Wyatt Sassman

 Professional Biography

-Before joining the University of Denver faculty, Wyatt Sassman taught for two years as a fellow with the Appellate Courts Immersion Clinic at Georgetown University Law Center, working with students on public-interest litigation in the federal appellate courts and the U.S. Supreme Court.
-Before that, he worked as an associate attorney at the Southern Environmental Law Center and clerked for Judge Gilbert S. Merritt, Jr. of the U.S. Court of Appeals for the Sixth Circuit.
-Professor Sassman has experience representing public-interest clients before administrative agencies and state and federal courts on a broad range of environmental and civil rights issues.
-His scholarship focuses on environmental justice and federal courts.
+Before joining the University of Denver faculty, Professor Sassman taught for two years as a fellow with the Appellate Courts Immersion Clinic at Georgetown University Law Center, working with students on public-interest litigation in the federal appellate courts and the U.S. Supreme Court.
+He also worked as an associate attorney at the Southern Environmental Law Center and clerked for Judge Gilbert S. Merritt, Jr. of the U.S. Court of Appeals for the Sixth Circuit.

 View CV